vexys001/RandoTracker/docs/UseCases/use_cases.md

 **Primary Actor:** User

 **Stakeholders and Interests:**
-- User:  Wants to save a list in progress to reload for later.
+- User:  Wants to have a list of Buttons that can be differientiated by their Categories

-**Preconditions:** User has a list loaded.
+**Preconditions:** User has a valid list to load with the proper tags for categories.

-**Postconditions:** User has a new XML file in folder of his choice of the current loaded list.
+**Postconditions:** User has a list of buttons for each item of the list to use.
+Buttons of the same categories have the same look(color).

 **Main Success Scenario:**
 1. User opens the menu.
-2. User selects Save and a document explorer window is opened at the root of the program.
+2. User selects Load and a document explorer window is opened at the root of the program.
-3. User selects a name and a desired folder for the new XML file.
+3. User selects a XML file from his desired folder.
-4. XML File is created.
+4. File is loaded and a list of buttons for each item of the list appears.
+Buttons of the same categories look similar(color).

 **Extensions:**

-1-3a: The player cancels the saving selection and returns to the menu.
+1-3a: The player cancels the loading selection and returns to the menu.

     1. During Step 1, you can click somewhere else to close the menu.

     2. During Step 2 and 3, you can click cancel at anytime and returns to the main window.

+3a.
+The player selects a wrong type of file.

+    1. The system does not allow to other types of documents to appear in the explorer window.

+    2. OR The system warns the user of an undesired type of file being loaded.
+Lets the user pick again.

+4a.
+The XML format of the list is invalid.

+    1. Warns the user that the list could not be loaded due to errors in the document format.

 **Special Requirements**
-- User has a valid XML file containing a list of items.
-The user has already loaded this list in the tracker.
+- User has a valid XML file containing a list of items with category tags.

-## CU04 : Remove an Item of the List *
+## CU04 : Remove an Item of the List

 **Scope:**  System Use case